eclipse-ditto/ditto/documentation/src/main/resources/_posts/2021-01-31-merge-feature.md

         }));
 ```

-After running this code snippet the existing thing should look like the above result for the HTTP example.
+After running this code snippet, the existing thing should look like the above result for the HTTP example.

 More examples for merging an attribute, all attributes and a feature property via Ditto Java Client.
 ```java